 Lifestyle and home remedies

-Making a few lifestyle changes may help control the signs and symptoms of acid reflux caused by a hiatal hernia.
+Making a few lifestyle changes may help control the symptoms and signs caused by a hiatal hernia.
+Try to:

-- Avoid foods that trigger heartburn, such as chocolate, onions, spicy foods, citrus fruits and tomato-based foods.
+- Avoid foods that trigger heartburn, such as fatty or fried foods, tomato sauce, alcohol, chocolate, mint, garlic, onion, and caffeine

 - Eat at least two to three hours before bedtime.